-We conduct internal investigations for organisations concerned about inappropriate activity, drawing on our broad experience in general crime, financial and economic crime, financial regulation and inquiries.
+We conduct internal investigations for organisations concerned about inappropriate activity, drawing on our broad experience in general crime, financial & economic crime, financial regulation and inquiries.

-We have experience in major public law litigation, acting on behalf of government departments in cases such as Al Rawi & Others v The Security Service and Others (Guantánamo Bay litigation).
+We have experience in major Public Law litigation, acting on behalf of government departments in cases such as Al Rawi & Others v The Security Service & Others (Guantánamo Bay litigation).

-We have recently launched the QEB Hollis Whiteman Business and Human Rights Group, advising on individual and corporate liability for human rights abuses.
+We have recently launched the QEB Hollis Whiteman Business & Human Rights Group, advising on individual and corporate liability for human rights abuses.